 The cancellation of DACA during a pandemic deepens racialized systemic inequities.
 By Elle Fersan, Blanca Ramirez and Lizette Solorzano published in the CSII Immigrant Integration News Wire.
 June 17, 2020 Implemented during the Obama administration, Deferred Action for Childhood Arrivals (DACA) is a quasi-legal status that provides beneficiaries temporary relief from deportation and work permits.… Continue reading Three Key Considerations for Saving DACA During COVID-19

 The Truman National Security Project featured me in The Truman Bulletin Member Spotlight (May 2020 Issue).
 They asked me about Immigration and COVID-19.
 Here is how the conversation went.
 How is Trump’s xenophobia and rhetoric impacting immigrants during the pandemic?
-It is important for Americans to understand that in times of pandemic our health depends, to… Continue reading Immigration & COVID-19
+It is important for Americans to understand that in times of pandemics our health depends, to… Continue reading Immigration & COVID-19

 By Eliane Fersan, Kai Golden published in the CSII Immigrant Integration Wire.
 Better known as “Remain in Mexico,” the Migrant Protection Protocol (MPP), which went into effect January 2019, is a duplicitous non-entrée policy masquerading as a humanitarian solution meant to address the thousands of Central American asylum seekers at the U.S. –Mexico border.